 Many individuals spend a significant portion of their day in front of a computer.
 Whether we are working, gaming, or just surfing the web, we spend a considerable amount of time interacting with our computers via the usage of our mouse and keyboard.
 To compensate for this, wear and tear are frequent.
 It is your keyboard that will suffer the most out of all of your peripherals since it will be continuously handled by (often less than clean) human hands.
 When cleaning out your keyboard, make sure to remove any dirt that may have accumulated on the board beneath the keys.
 Whatever the particles are (dust, food scraps, hair, or any other kind of debris), eliminating them may help prolong your computer keyboard’s life.
 It is critical to understand how to remove keyboard keys to do this.

 For the most part, removing these obstructions and returning your keyboard to like-new condition is a straightforward process.
 The most efficient technique is to remove the keycaps, which expose all of the dirt and filth underneath them, allowing for an easy clean-up.
-This article will cover a variety of keyboard cleaning techniques, as well as the tools that may be used to remove the keycaps for easier access to the keys on your keyboard.
+This article will I have cover a variety of keyboard cleaning techniques, as well as the tools that may be used to remove the keycaps for easier access to the keys on your keyboard.

 Why Would You Want to Take Your Keyboard Keys Out of the Keyboard?